A voice for

 Being a sour and, therefore, astringent herb, bai shao is also used in cases of irregular sweating such as spontaneous daytime sweats and night sweats.
 These can be from effulgent yang qi, deficient yin qi or an imbalance of the ying and wei qi – the interior, nourishing and exterior, defensive qi, respectively.
 When these lose harmony, the opening and closing of the pores is affected and improper sweating can occur.
 This astringent quality also makes it a common choice for conditions such as abnormal vaginal discharge or bleeding and involuntary ejaculation.

-• Into the heart of Bai Shao
+• Into the heart of bai shao

 Bitter, sour and cool in nature, bai shao tonifies, harmonises, sedates and astringes to alleviate a wide range of ailments.
 Specifically, it nourishes the Blood, tonifies and preserves yin, regulates the menses, calms the liver and curbs Liver yang, harmonises ying and wei qi and stops pain.